somemorewater/Intro/README.md

 ## Overview

 This project is a simple user authentication system built using Node.js, Express, and MongoDB.
-It allows users to sign up, log in, and access a dashboard displaying their username and a JWT token.
+It allows users to sign up, log in, and access a dashboard displaying their info.

 ## Features